scortijo/sandra.cortijo/index.md

 <img style="float: left;" src="images/Summary_projects.png" alt="" width="75%"/>
 Our research projects focus on identifying the factors that regulate inter-plant variability and exploring its functional role.
+You can find an overview of the ongoing projects in [this seminar](https://www.youtube.com/watch?v=31X57xWZ0iE).
 We currently have 3 projects ongoing.

 ### Regulation of inter-plant variability for genes involved in nitrate nutrition